Ranked: America’s most beautiful city parks

 23. Meridian Hill Park, Washington DC

-Officially called Meridian Hill Park, this northwest DC public garden is known to locals as Malcolm X Park – a name which was coined after Angela Y. Davis made a speech here in 1969, calling for it to become a symbol of Black pride.
-Its most recognisable feature is its 19th-century mansion on Meridian Hill, complete with a Beaux Arts-style fountain which cascades over 13 levels into the tranquil Reflecting Pool.
-The lower level of the park is currently closed for restoration works, due to be completed in the summer of 2022.
+Officially called Meridian Hill Park, this northwest DC public garden is known to locals as Malcolm X Park – a name coined after Angela Y Davis made a speech here in 1969, calling for it to become a symbol of Black pride.
+Its most recognizable feature is its 19th-century mansion on Meridian Hill, complete with a Beaux Arts-style fountain which cascades over 13 levels into the tranquil Reflecting Pool.
+Sadly, the fountain has been switched off for several years as it awaits much-needed repairs.

 22. Pappajohn Sculpture Park, Des Moines, Iowa